kevstark/network-design/README.md

 - Dedicated network segments or configuration for [trusted|IoT|guests|kids]
 - Fully-offsite backup via cloud services (or remote family/business property)

+Comparison:

+- High-spec consumer-grade single-device ~$600-800 and is not expandable (or iteratively upgradeable)
+- [Ubiquity UniFi](https://www.ubnt.com.au/unifi/) devices have a larger range of integrated devices and capabilities, but at a +2x price

 Roles:

 | House | Shed |